Probate Attorneys | Little Rock, AR

 A probate proceeding is the legal process by which a court determines the validity of a will.
-If there is no will the probate court will determine who the heirs are and authorize the legal transfer of title or recognize the title to the new heirs.
-Where there is no will be assets are distributed according to state statutes and other laws.
+If there is no will, the probate court will determine who the heirs are and recognize or authorize the legal transfer of property to them.
+Where there is no will, assets are distributed according to state statutes and other laws.

-One of the big this problems with the probate is that it can be lengthy and expensive.
-It usually takes a minimum of 9 to 12 months if there are no will contest or family disputes concerning matters.
+One of the big this problems with the probate process is that it can be lengthy and expensive.
+It usually takes a minimum of nine to 12 months if there are no contests or disputes from family members or other interested parties.
 If there is real estate to sell, probate can take much longer.
-It is not unusual for a proceeding to last two years and can go on for many years if heirs cannot be located or there are disputes about the will or distribution of assets and related matters.
+It is not unusual for a proceeding to last two years, and it can go on for many years if heirs cannot be located or there are disputes.
 It can get quite expensive.

-One of the reasons that probate takes so long is there is an initial waiting period of six months after notice has been published in a newspaper or legal publication to advise creditors of the time limit to file claims against the estate and to prove the validity of their claims.
-Where creditor of the decedent is known that creditor must be notified as soon as possible after determination.
+One of the reasons that probate takes so long is there is an initial waiting period of six months after notice has been published in a newspaper or legal publication to advise creditors of the time limit to file claims against the estate.
+Where creditor of the decedent is known, that creditor must be notified as soon as possible after determination.
 The publication of this period is for unknown creditors.

-Quite a lot of preplanning can avoid probate in the future.
-This may cause a little extra cost upfront to establish the trust or create plea preplanning documents such as a beneficiary steed but will usually ultimately result in less cost to the estate in the future.
+Avoid probate whenever possible.
+Establishing a trust and other preplanning is the best way to do this.
+Establishing a trust or preparing documents such as a beneficiary steed may incur a little extra cost up front, but will usually result in less cost to the estate in the future.

-Often the decision to choose a will or a trust is driven by tax considerations.
-At all times a tax professional should be consulted for determine which are the best options and creating an estate plan in choosing the right documents.
+The decision to choose a will or a trust is often driven by tax considerations.
+A tax professional should be consulted at all times to determine the best options when creating an estate plan and choosing the right documents.

 If your loved one’s estate is going through probate, you need an experienced attorney to help.
 Destiny McHughes at The Destiny Law Firm provides trusted guidance in all wills, trusts, and estate planning matters.
 Contact us to set an appointment for a consultation today.